determined-ai/determined/docs/cluster-setup-guide/users/tls.rst

 =====

 Once the master and agent are configured to use TLS, no further configuration is required for tasks that are run in the cluster.
-In shells and notebooks, the Determined :ref:`Python libraries
-<client>` will automatically make connections to the master using TLS with the appropriate
+In shells and notebooks, the Determined Python libraries will automatically make connections to the master using TLS with the appropriate certificate.
-certificate.